Places

 Durham

 Durham town’s population in the middle of the eighteenth-century is estimated to have been between 4,000 and 5,000.
-Much local life-centred around the bishops, deans and prebendaries associated with the town’s cathedral.
+Much local life centred around the bishops, deans and prebendaries associated with the town’s cathedral.
 William Hutchinson‘s second volume of the History and Antiquities of the County Palatine of Durham published in 1785 contains 320 pages dedicated to the city and its immediate surroundings.
-George Allan ‘the Antiquary’ of Darlington’s grandson, Robert Henry Allan moved to Durham and in 1824 published his Historical and Descriptive View of the City of Durham and its Environs upon which later town guides have relied.
-However, the records of eighteenth-century social life in Durham are relatively limited.
-There was no local newspaper and the history of the theatre in Durham has never been written.
+Robert Henry Allan (grandson of the antiquary George Allan) published his Historical and Descriptive View of the City of Durham and its Environs in 1824 upon which later town guides have relied.
+However, the records of eighteenth-century social life in Durham are relatively limited and there was no local newspaper.

 Image by Unknown, Durham, date unknown